jmhuer/Fall2021MusicResearch/mini_book/docs/index2.md

 ---

 ### Q4.
-Pick the piece that sounds more like a human composed it
+Pick the piece that sounds more like a human composed it, Part 2

-For each (A - B) pair, select either A, or B, according to which one you think was fully composed by a human.
+You will be shown three A, B pairs.
+For each A, B pair, select either A or B according to which one you think was fully composed by a human.

 **A.**